b1tranger/b1tranger/README.md

 <p align="center"><img src="shuba-duck-know-your-meme.gif" height="200px" width="200px"></p>

-CSE undergrad at UITS.
-Currently learning Game Engines and Creative Softwares.
-Skilled at writing, decent at speaking English and Bengali.
-Likes poetry and Arabic.
+I’m a CSE undergraduate at UITS, currently exploring game engines and creative software.
+I enjoy writing, speak both Bengali and English comfortably, and have a deep appreciation for poetry and the Arabic language.

 ---